Michael-Obele/Svelte-MiniApps-sv4/README.md

 npm run dev
 ```

-This will launch a local server and open all available mini-apps in your browser window.
+This will launch a local server and open all the available mini-apps in your browser window.
 Navigate through the different functionalities and see how they work.

+## Installable

+You can install Svelte MiniApps as standalone applications on your device for quick access.
+To install Svelte MiniApps:

+1. Open the mini-app in your browser.
+2. Click on the browser's menu (usually represented by three dots) to open the browser menu.
+3. Select "Install" or "Add to Home Screen."

+Svelte MiniApps will be added to your device's home screen, allowing you to launch it like any other app.

 ## Contributing to Svelte MiniApps